 Patients can usually be rapidly calmed or tranquilized using

-These drugs are better titrated and act more rapidly and reliably when administered IV (see Drug Therapy for Agitated or Violent Patients), but IM administration may be necessary when IV access cannot be achieved in struggling patients.
+These drugs are better titrated and act more rapidly and reliably when administered IV (see table Drug Therapy for Agitated or Violent Patients Drug Therapy for Agitated or Violent Patients ), but IM administration may be necessary when IV access cannot be achieved in struggling patients.
 Both classes of drug are effective sedatives for agitated, violent patients.
 Benzodiazepines are probably preferred for stimulant drug overdoses and for alcohol and benzodiazepine drug withdrawal syndromes, and antipsychotics are preferred for clear exacerbations of known mental disorders.
 Sometimes a combination of both drugs is more effective; when large doses of one drug have not had the full desired effect, using another drug class instead of continuing to increase the dose of the first drug may limit adverse effects.

 Parenteral benzodiazepines, particularly in the doses sometimes needed for extremely violent patients, may cause respiratory depression.
-Airway management with intubation (see Tracheal Intubation) and assisted ventilation may be required.
+Airway management Airway Establishment and Control Airway management consists of Clearing the upper airway Maintaining an open air passage with a mechanical device Sometimes assisting respirations (See also Overview of Respiratory Arrest.) read more with intubation and assisted ventilation may be required.
 The benzodiazepine antagonist, flumazenil, may be used, but caution is required because if sedation is significantly reversed, the original behavioral problem may reappear.

 Benzodiazepines sometimes lead to further disinhibition of behavior.